 Municipal Bond Insurance: The Basics

-What is municipal bond insurance?
+What is municipal bond insurance and who provides it?

+It is simply a guaranty that the holder of a municipal bond will receive scheduled interest and principal payments when due, even if the municipal issuer fails to make these payments.
+It is literally an insurance policy against an issuer’s payment default.
 Only financial guaranty insurance companies may write bond insurance.
-You may hear these companies called "bond insurers," "financial guarantors," "monoline insurance companies" or just "monolines."
-All these terms refer to the same group of companies, which operate solely as guarantors of financial obligations and are subject to specialized regulation.
+You may hear these companies called “bond insurers,” “financial guarantors,” “monoline insurance companies” or just “monolines.”
+All these terms refer to the same group of companies, which operate solely as guarantors of financial obligations and are subject to specialized insurance regulation.

 Does it matter which company provides the bond insurance?